-At this time all providers at SPBH are considered "out-of-network" with all insurance companies and do not bill insurance directly for services.
-Although our providers do not accept insurance directly, your insurance company may reimburse you for a percentage of fees as an "out-ofnetwork provider."
+Our psychiatric providers are in-network with many insurance plans for medication management services.
+Contact the office for more information.
+Our psychologist providers (e.g., therapy, psychological testing) are "out of network" with all insurance companies and do not bill insurance directly for services.
+Although our psychologists do not accept insurance directly, your insurance company may reimburse you for a percentage of fees as an "out-of-network provider."
 You will be provided with a statement suitable for submitting to your insurance company should you choose to file claims on your own, and the insurance company will reimburse you directly.
 Most patients are successful in seeking reimbursement for at least a portion of their service fees; however, please remember that reimbursement is considered a matter between you and your insurance company.
 Always check with your insurance company directly for questions about your coverage and out-of-network benefits.
 If insurance does not cover a given service, then you are likely eligible to deduct the cost of that service on your tax return as a health-related expense (please consult your accountant or tax return advisor for specific guidelines and information).
 You can also use money from a health savings account or flex account to pay for services.
 Please note that marriage and family therapy is not covered by insurance and cannot be turned in for reimbursement through your insurance carrier.